 - Rubber-band Snap – An easy way to increase awareness of how often you have negative thoughts is to wear a rubber band around your wrist.
 Snap the band whenever you begin to think negatively.

 Now that you have developed greater awareness, you can begin to replace those negative thoughts with something better: positive self-talk!

 Step 2: Begin to make some positive changes in your thought life.

 - Milder Wording – This is simply changing the wording that you use from being harsh to something with a little less bite.
 When you use stronger language, your feelings can be more intense.
 For example: Instead of “I hate those people!” try something like “I dislike some of the people at work!”

 - Reframing –Most of the time, what we are complaining about are assumptions that may or may not turn out to be negative.
 In this case, try to find the positive or neutral counterpart and say that to yourself instead.
 Challenge those negative assumptions!

-The power of positive thinking is amazing!
+The power of positive self-talk and positive thinking is amazing!
 However, this may be a challenge for you.
 If you find that you can’t move out of your negative thought pattern or that life’s curves are just too much to deal with all at once, we would love to help you work through this process.